mjmolina/pyladiesBCN_circuitpython_workshop/How_to_use.md

 - Install the Device Simulator Express (Extension from the marketplace), once it is installed, you will need to reload VScode.
 In some cases it is needed close it and open it again (sometimes a couple of times).

 **
 Once your click the green button **Install** for Device Simulator Express, after that it will pop-up a message asking if you want to open the Visual Studio code.
 *Click* **Open Visual Studio Code**

 <img  align="middle" width="600px"  src="images/vs_1.png" >

-Once you accept **Open Visual Studio Code** , your VSCode should be opened automatically.
+Once you click **accept Open Visual Studio Code**, your VSCode should be opened automatically.

 In that point will appear a screen with the Device Simulator Express Installation.
 *Click* **Install**